OpenBB-finance/OpenBB/website/content/sdk/reference/ta/zlma.md

 ---
 title: zlma
-description: This page provides an in-depth view of the zlma function, which is used to calculate zero-lagged exponential moving average (ZLEMA) for stocks.
+description: "This page provides an in-depth view of the zlma function, which is used" to calculate zero-lagged exponential moving average (ZLEMA) for stocks.
 The page includes the source code and details of parameters and returns.
 keywords: